 NoDa giveth, and NoDa can taketh away – If you can’t keep it real, Street Cred can be revoked.

 * You are not required to have ANY type of license if you are performing or only displaying your work (this includes setting up an easel and painting).
-All other Street Cred rules apply. …BUT, if you are selling ANY merchandise (including prints, jewelry, CDs, stickers, etc.) then you are legally required to have a valid Merchant Itinerant License from the City of Charlotte to street vend anywhere in Charlotte (including NoDa).
-This license helps protect your rights.
+All other Street Cred rules apply. …BUT, if you are selling ANY merchandise (including prints, jewelry, CDs, stickers, etc.) then you are legally required to have a valid selling license from the City of Charlotte to street vend anywhere in Charlotte (including NoDa).

 What is ORIGINAL artwork?